Celeaxy/PIF_NuzlockeMode/README.md

 Delete the **NuzlockeMode_Data** folder inside the **Data** folder and the **500_NuzlockeMode** folder inside the **Scripts** folder inside **Data**.

+# Compatibility

+I tested this mod with version 6.2.4 and 6.4.3 of Pokémon Infinite Fusion.
+All versions in between should be compatible as well.

 # How to contribute

 Feel free to make a pull request or create an issue.